 What is amortization?

-When you take out a mortgage, you agreeing to pay principal and interest over the life of the loan.
+When you take out a mortgage, you agree to pay principal and interest over the life of the loan.
 Because your interest rate is applied to the balance, as you pay down your balance, the amount you pay in interest changes.

 At the beginning of your loan, a hefty percentage of your payment is applied to interest.
 With each subsequent payment, you pay more toward your balance.

-Let’s say that you’re repaying a 30-year mortgage for $400,000 at 4.5% interest.
+Let’s say you’re repaying a 30-year mortgage for $400,000 at 4.5% interest.
 According to your mortgage’s amortization schedule, your first payment is $2,027.
 But amortization means that payment allocates $1,500 to interest and only $527 to the principal.
 By the time you make your last payment, you’re paying only $8 in interest and $2,019 toward the balance.

 What about interest-only loans?